pradhyumna2003/spring-boot-MSSQL/README.md

 Microservice application to accept the data via the APIs and to store it into the SQL Express Server.

+# Configure DB

+Set the TCP Port to 1433,Username to "sa" and password.

+# Change in application.properties file

+Set the correct username,password and url in application.properties file.

 # Build

 This is a gradle based java project .To build the project.